Yunnori: Origin

 Yunnori finds its roots in Korea's Three Kingdom Period (57 BCE – 668 CE).
 While its exact origin remains uncertain, evidence of yunnori has been documented in various historical records spanning Korea, China, and Japan.
 A claim by Korean historian and activist Chae Ho-shin suggests its descent from the Korean Kingdom Gojoseon in 2333 BC, as mentioned in a book by Buddhist monk Ilyeon (Park et al., 2013).
 Petroglyphs bearing records of yunnori during the Joseon era were discovered in the mountains of the Korean Peninsula and Manchuria.
 Surprisingly, yut carvings were also found in a Buddhist temple and were most likely designated prayer sites.

 Historians draw connections between yunnori and a Chinese chess game called chupu/jeopo from the 1400s to 1860s, highlighting similarities in their four-token systems.
 Notably, Goryeo-era documents illustrated yut boards and their 29 stations.
-Yunnori's presence is further noted in the eighth-century collection of songs, Manyo syu, describing the kingdom of Silla, where yunnori was alternatively known as cheoksa or sahui, and depicted in traditional Korean paintings (minhwa).
+Yunnori's presence is also depicted in traditional Korean paintings (minhwa).

 Cultural and astronomical meanings

 Initially, yunnori originated as a religious ritual embodying yin-yang principles and the 28 asterisms.
 Aligned with East Asian astronomy, the game's structure reflected the heavens, earth, four seasons, and the length of the day.
 Yunnori sticks, with flat and round sides, symbolize yin and yang, while the game's leftward direction mirrors the counterclockwise movement of the Big Dipper stars.
 This symbolic representation signifies sanctity and a departure from mundane daily life.
 The incorporation of yut in tombstones reinforces its celestial symbolism, expressing wishes to the heavens.

 Yunnori involves five key moves – do, gae, geol, yut, and mo – according to Ilyeon's interpretation, representing the five tribes of the Gojoseon era.
-Geol was possibly the king's tribe, while the others symbolized four livestock animals – cows, dogs, pigs, and horses.
+Geol was possibly the king's tribe, while the others symbolized four livestock animals – pigs (do), dogs (gae), cows (yut) and horses (mo).